noahgibbs/pixiurge/CONCEPTS.md

 notification tells what happened.
 But the item may have changed again in a later notification, so we can't assume we're just updating it to the Demiurge latest.
-This makes things a little complicated for EngineSync.
+This makes things a little complicated for EngineConnector.
 It can't just get the latest state from Demiurge, because that may not be the state it wants or shows.

 We also can't assume every player sees the DisplayObject the same way,